Aftermath of World War I: Social trauma

-Economical consequences
+Economic consequences

-The war left allied countries overburdened with debt to the United States, and wrecked German economy wasn't able to pay reparations except when loaned by American banks.
+The war left allied countries overburdened with debt to the United States, and the wrecked German economy was not able to pay reparations except when loaned by American banks.
 Many wished to restore the gold standard despite opinions that would hurt their economies.
+There was an overall shift in economic power from Europe to the United States because, it supplied major defense infrastructure and food to the rest of the world.

-After the war, governments didn't return back to the policies of the First globalization, instead erecting capital controls and trade barriers, and new borders didn't help.
-Introduced as a temporary war measure, passport control hindered economic migration and prevented equalizing labor costs in poor and developed countries, with the latter declaring they wish to abolish any restrictions but not actually wanting their workers to compete with emigrants.
+After the war, governments did not return to the policies of the First globalization, instead erecting capital controls and trade barriers, and new borders did not help.
+Introduced as a temporary war measure, passport control hindered economic migration and prevented equalizing labor costs in poor and developed countries, with the latter declaring their wish to abolish any restrictions but not actually wanting their workers to compete with immigrants.

-The end of the first total, global war, met world industry with a massive overcapacity for military and military-related production (as well as military surpluses) such as aviation engines and stimulated research in how to adapt it to the peaceful life.
+The end of the first total, global war, met world industry with a massive overcapacity for military and military-related production (as well as military surpluses), such as aviation engines and stimulated research in how to adapt it to the peaceful life.
 For example, nitrocellulose lacquers were commercialized after it was invented how to decrease velocity of the substance formerly produced for gunpowder.
 Many companies specializing in the affected industries went out of business.
-Some industries, such as shipbuilding, were initially flooded with reconstruction orders, e. g. to replace lost shipping, but faltered as soon as the demand returned to normal levels.
+Some industries, such as shipbuilding, were initially flooded with reconstruction orders, e.g., to replace lost shipping, but faltered as soon as the demand returned to normal levels.

 Remains of ammunition

 Throughout the areas where trenches and fighting lines were located, such as the Champagne region of France, quantities of unexploded ordnance have remained, some of which remain dangerous, continuing to cause injuries and occasional fatalities in the 21st century.
 Some are found by farmers ploughing their fields and have been called the iron harvest.
-Some of this ammunition contains toxic chemical products such as mustard gas.
+Some of this ammunition contains toxic chemical products, such as mustard gas.
 Cleanup of major battlefields is a continuing task with no end in sight for decades to come.
 Squads remove, defuse or destroy hundreds of tons of unexploded ammunition from both World Wars every year in Belgium, France, and Germany.

 Memorials

 War memorials

-Many towns in the participating countries have war memorials dedicated to local residents who lost their lives.
+Many towns in the participating countries have war memorials dedicated to local residents who died.
 Examples include: